liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/07-upgrading-customization-plugins/12-upgrading-struts-action-hooks.markdown

 legacy Struts Action.

-Using the beginning login example once again, the `struts-action-path` mapping, `/login/login`, remains the same for the `MVCCommand` mapping in @product-ver@, but some of the mappings may have changed.
-It's best to check @product@'s source code to determine the correct mapping.
+Using the beginning login example once again, the `struts-action-path` mapping, `/login/login`, remains the same for the `MVCCommand` mapping in @sharepoint-ver@, but some of the mappings may have changed.
+It's best to check @sharepoint@'s source code to determine the correct mapping.

 Map to your `MVCCommand` URLs using portlet URL tags: